 Script Writing | Y11, L6, U6 | Autumn, Spring

-Improved creative writing, development of critical and reflective skills and the chance to have work professionally produced by the National Theatre will be the rewards for boys during Script Writing.
+Improved creative writing, development of critical and reflective skills and the chance to have work professionally produced by the National Theatre will be the rewards for students during Script Writing.

-The ability to plan and deliver compelling arguments on a wide range of topical and philosophical issues will be the reward for boys during Senior Debating.
+The ability to plan and deliver compelling arguments on a wide range of topical and philosophical issues will be the reward for students during Senior Debating.

 Sports Analysis | Y9, Y10, Y11 | Autumn, Spring

-Sharpened observational skills and a greater understanding of how to use statistics to improve performance will be the rewards for boys during Sports Analysis.
+Sharpened observational skills and a greater understanding of how to use statistics to improve performance will be the rewards for pupils during Sports Analysis.

 This look into the process and application of sporting performance analysis will build a basic understanding of how and why video and statistical analysis is used in sport and how to identify areas for improvement and development.
 Pupils will gain an understanding of the importance of analysing their own performance as well as team performance.
 Through developing a more focused and patterned approach to watching sport, they will build the ability to home in and work on the points where players need correcting and improvement.

 Sports Leadership | Y11, L6 | Autumn, Spring (two-term commitment)

 The opportunity to demonstrate leadership and developing sporting excellence will be the rewards for students during Sports Leadership.

 Being part of the Sports Leadership programme allows students to demonstrate a real commitment to sport, health and fitness while learning organisational skills and taking leadership roles within both the School and local community.
 By developing an understanding of what they are trying to achieve and of how to achieve it through both theoretical and practical work, students work towards completing a recognised coaching course with confidence.